Nayeong-V-Kim/Nayeong-V-Kim.github.io/data/authors/default.md

 ---

 I am a Ph.D student in computer science and engineering department at [POSTECH](http://www.postech.ac.kr/eng/), advised by [Suha Kwak](https://suhakwak.github.io/).
-My research intersets is developing algorithms which mitigate spurious correlations in real-world datasets.
+My long-term research goal is to work 'Toward ensuring the trustworthiness of AI models.'
+During my pursuit of a Ph.D., I aim to address the pressing issue of combating spurious correlations that undermine the integrity of AI models in real-world applications.
 I am a member of [Computer Vision Lab](http://cvlab.postech.ac.kr) at POSTECH.
 Previously, I received a B.S. in computer science and engineering department from POSTECH in 2017.